SSH-AGENT(1) User Commands SSH-AGENT(1)

 and FIDO authenticator middleware shared libraries that may be

 do not match the pattern list will be refused.
-See PATTERNS in
+The default

--s Generate Bourne shell commands on stdout.
-This is the default
+-s Generate Bourne shell commands on standard output.
+This is the

 added to the agent.
 The lifetime may be specified in seconds